PramodKumarHK89/Azure-AD-docs/Applying CA Policy on public client apps.md

 Accessing enterprise apps from mobile devices has become the new norm.
 Many organizations now allow employees to access corporate apps through their personal mobile devices.
 This boosts productivity and provides flexibility for employees to do their jobs seamlessly.
 However, at the same time, it's crucial to protect these apps to prevent any security breaches and protect organization data.

-Organizations commonly use the Intune MDM suite to protect devices as a whole.
+Organizations commonly use the [Intune MDM suite](https://learn.microsoft.com/en-us/mem/intune/fundamentals/manage-devices) to protect devices as a whole.
 Devices managed through Intune MDM solutions are termed managed devices, while those not managed by any solution are called unmanaged devices.
 Most organizations prefer managed devices, but unmanaged devices scenario also exist where usage MDM management on a personal device is not desired for various reasons.
 Nevertheless, in both cases, it's essential to protect corporate apps and enforce security measures if you are letting the users/apps to access Corp data.

-To protect apps running on both managed and unmanaged mobile devices, app protection policies[MAM] are typically used in combination with the Entra ID Conditional Access Policy feature.
+To protect apps running on both managed and unmanaged mobile devices, [app protection policies](https://learn.microsoft.com/en-us/mem/intune/apps/app-management)[MAM] are typically used in combination with the Entra ID Conditional Access Policy feature.
 For example, for managed devices, you may apply a policy that allows sign-ins only from compliant devices.
 For unmanaged devices, you may apply a policy that ensures app protection policies are applied during the sign-in and block if it is not in place.

 These are a couple of commonly used examples, but there are multiple other scenarios.
-You can explore more on conditional access policy feature at https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-policies
+You can explore more on conditional access policy feature [here](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-policies)

 This article sheds light on how an admin can enhance security of native mobile apps through the Conditional Access Policy feature of Entra ID.